peterkwkwan/Programming_Theory/books/you_dont_know_js_yet_this_&_object_prototypes.md

 baz(); // <-- call-site for `baz`
 ```

-#### Default Binding
+## Call-site rules

-By understanding the call-site and call-stack, we can determine where `this` will point to during the execution of a function
+By understanding the call-site and call-stack, we can determine where `this` will point to during the execution of a function.

+- we must inspect the call-site and determine which of the following 4 rules applies
+- there COULD be multiple rules applying to a single call-site

+#### 1. Default Binding